bezdjian/java/README.md

     the stop names of that line.
     </li>
     <li>
-    There is also @Cacheable available for the backend function so we can cache the list of the top ten list and the stop names of the line that has the most stops.
+    There is also Cache available for the backend functions so we can cache the top ten list and the stop names of the line that has the most stops.
     </li>
 </ul>

 **Extra**

 <ul>
-<li>Those two functions (retrieve the top ten lines who has the most stops) and
+<li>Those two functions (retrieve the top ten lines who have the most stops) and
  (search the bus stop names by given line number) have available endpoints where you can make a request and get as JSON response</li>
  <li>/getMostStops</li>